McAdieCENG/CENGProject/index.md

 # Greenhouse System Project Blog Updates

+### October 8, 2019
+Showed what I purchased for my project that I didn't already own.
+As well as, went over safty procedures and safty drills during the lab time and watched videos on soldering.

 ### October 1, 2019
 - Fixed up budget files to include missing information
 - Uploaded Snapshots of recipts for items purchased.
 [Proof of Purchases](https://github.com/McAdieCENG/CENGProject/tree/master/Images)